-4.3 Interest Rate Risk in Non Trading Book
+4.3 Interest Rate Risk in Non-Trading Book

-Interest Rate Risk (IRR) is the risk associated with changes in interest rates that affect net interest income (NII) from interestearning assets and interest-paying liabilities.
-For regulatory purposes, interest rate risk is monitored in the trading portfolio and non-trading book separately.
-IRR exposure in the non-trading book arises from on and off-balance sheet assets and liabilities, and changes with movements in domestic and foreign interest rates.
+Interest Rate Risk (IRR) is the risk associated with changes in interest rates that affect net interest income (NII) from interest-earning assets and interest-paying liabilities.
+It is a regulatory requirement that interest rate risk is monitored in the trading portfolio and non-trading book separately, the IMEH group does not have a trading portfolio.
+The IRR exposure in the non-trading book arises from on and off-balance sheet assets and liabilities, and changes with movements in domestic and foreign interest rates.